dmariancatalin/dmariancatalin/README.md

 <div align="center">
 </div>
 <h3 align="center">
-  <samp> Aspiring Junior Manual Tester with a solid understanding of software testing principles and a commitment to ensuring the reliability and functionality of software applications.
-Eager to contribute my meticulous attention to detail, analytical mindset, and passion for quality assurance in a dynamic team environment.
-Seeking an entry-level position where I can leverage my testing skills, learn from experienced professionals, and actively contribute to the success of software development projects.
+  <samp> Aspiring Junior Manual Tester with a strong understanding of software testing principles, driven to ensure reliable and efficient applications.
+Motivated to apply my attention to detail, analytical thinking, and passion for quality assurance in a team setting.
+Seeking an entry-level role to grow my testing skills, learn from experienced professionals, and contribute to the success of software projects.
   </samp>
   <br> <br>
 </h3>